apache/trafficserver/doc/reference/configuration/records.config.en.rst

    Accepting inbound connections and starting the cache are independent operations in Traffic Server.
 This variable controls the relative timing of these operations and Traffic Server dependency on cache because if cache is required then inbound connection accepts should be deferred until the validity of the cache requirement is determined.
-If cache initialization failure causes a Traffic Server shutdown this will be logged in :file:`diags.log`.
+Cache initialization failure will be logged in :file:`diags.log`.

 ===== ====================
 Value Effect